-Moving forward, the challenge facing Council is continuing to deliver expected quality services to requirements of the national the community from its ageing and increasingly costly infrastructure. while making the best use of its financial resources.
+deliver expected quality services to the community from its ageing and increasingly costly infrastructure, while making the best use of its financial resources.
 To meet this challenge, Council has embarked on a continuous improvement journey to build on its asset management competencies and capabilities, so that it becomes a 'Better Practice' organisation, shifting from an 'Asset Centric Focus' to a 'Service Centric Focus'.
 Action plans presented in this strategy are aimed at achieving these competencies.

-This Asset Management Strategy is intended to enable Council to show4:
+This Asset Management Strategy is intended to enable Council to show4: • How its asset portfolio will meet the service delivery needs of its community into the future;

-- · How its asset portfolio will meet the service delivery needs of its community into the future; - · How Council's asset management policies are to be achieved; - · How to enable the integration of Council's asset management with its long term strategic plans.
+- How Council's asset management policies are to be achieved; - How to enable the integration of Council's asset management with its long term strategic plans.